ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/non-ukfast-install.md

 | 185.234.39.17 | 443 | TCP | UKFast API servers |
 | 178.238.133.128 | 443 | TCP | Threat Monitoring ingest servers|

 Communication can be tested on a Linux system using a utility like `netcat`, an example command to verify communication is shown below.
-Please note the `netcat` command may be mapped to the `nc` command instead.
+Please note the `netcat` command may be mapped to the `nc` command instead on some linux distributions.

 **Command**